 Centenary students may declare a double major.
 If the designations cross degree lines (BA, BS, BFA, BSW), the student must declare which designation is primary.
-The requirements for both majors must be completed in addition to the College core.
+The requirements for both majors must be completed in addition to the University core.
 Courses may be shared between degrees, providing the core and all major requirements for each degree are completed.
 A minimum of 128 credits is required.

-SPS students must declare the double major or change of major with the Director of Student Services for SPS.
+SPS students must declare the double major or change of major with the Registrar via their advisor.
 Notification of the double major will be made to the advisor and the Department Chairs for both majors.